 After tasting mushrooms with garlic sauce at a Christmas market in Cologne, Germany, I was on a mission to recreate the dish.
-This is my interpretation of those German style market mushrooms.
+This is my interpretation of those German style mushrooms with garlic sauce.

 I had such a fabulous time for many reasons: it was my first time at the German Christmas markets, two cousins came to visit me while I was there, and the food was fantastic.
 I even did a post highlighting The Top 10 Edible Reasons to go to the German Christmas Markets.

-You’ll see that one of those reasons is the Mushrooms with Garlic Sauce.
+You’ll see that one of those reasons is the German Style Mushrooms with Garlic Sauce.
 I had seen people lining up to order these and then eating them nearby.

 Until the time that I learn the proper way to make these, here is my version of the dish.
 It tasted good, but compared to the market mushrooms, it just wasn’t the same.